 TP-Link Smart Home

-The tplink integration allows you to control your TP-Link Kasa Smart Home Devices and TP-Link Tapo Devices such as plugs, power strips, wall switches and bulbs.
+The tplink integration allows you to control your TP-Link Kasa Smart Home Devices and TP-Link Tapo Devices such as cameras, lights, plugs, wall switches, hubs, and hub-attached devices.

 If your device is a newer Kasa or Tapo device it will require your TP-Link cloud username and password to authenticate for local access.
 If you have an older device that does not currently require authentication, you may consider disabling automatic firmware updates to keep it that way.